Mpox

 - The skin eruption period (within one to three days after the appearance of fever) where the various stages of the rash appear, often begins on the face and then spreads elsewhere on the body.
 The face (in 95 per cent of cases), and palms of the hands and soles of the feet (in 75 per cent of cases) are most affected.
 Evolution of the rash from maculopapules (lesions with a flat base) to vesicles (small fluid-filled blisters), pustules, followed by crusts occurs in approximately ten days which may last up to three weeks.

-- Some patients develop severe swollen lymph nodes before the appearance of the rash, which is a distinctive feature of monkeypox compared to other similar diseases.
+- Some patients develop severe swollen lymph nodes before the appearance of the rash, which is a distinctive feature of mpox compared to other similar diseases.

 Smallpox, varicella (chickenpox), measles, bacterial skin infections, scabies, syphilis and medication-associated allergies.